Waste Water Testing for Drugs

 APAC offers a solution for collecting and analysing waste water for drugs.
 A collection system has been developed, which draws waste water over 24 hours.
 The sample is sent to a laboratory for analysis.
 The test will generate a report, which lists the detected drugs in the sewer.
 Our clients include correctional centres as well as work places.

-Sampling and analysis of waste water is an objective way of determining drug usage in a defined population like a prison, a mining site or similar.
+As part of our Waste Water Testing for Drugs service, we sample and analyse waste water as an objective way of determining drug usage in a defined population like a prison, a mining site or similar.
 In contrast to interviewing people about their drug usage, even under confidentiality, analysis of waster water will objectively provide you with a list of what is in the sewer.
 Furthermore, if you collect more than one sample over a period of time, waste water analysis can provide patterns of drug consumption.

 With access to a waster water sample alone, the analysis provides a list of detected drugs.